Information Topics – arranged alphabetically.

 For bags you want to leave while you are running, (as opposed to Special Needs/Drinks which there’s a listing for lower down), These can be checked in when you register and pick up your runner pack.
 Have them with you ready to leave at the check in desk.
 We will label them and you will need your race bib to pick them up.

 Car parking at SkyHigh is normally $5- per car, however entry fees will cover the cost of parking at SkyHigh, CONDITION: you must enter and park before run start time of 7:00am.
 Due to the limited parking we ask that you car pool.
 Minimum 2 runners per car to be allowed to park at SkyHigh.
-Drivers with 4 runners will be given a free coffee voucher for the driver of the car at the gate as a thank you.
-Some offsite parking will be arranged and a shuttle bus will be provided.
+If you come by yourself you will be turned around at the gate and need to find another place to park.
+Drivers with 4 or more runners in the car will be given vouchers for the full brunch in the dining room which starts at 10:30am an finishes at 12:30pm.
+Some offsite parking may be arranged and a shuttle bus will be provided.
 This will be free if needed.
 We will advise the details of this once we gauge entry levels.

 Changing between Event/Distances